afqueiruga/afqueiruga.github.io/CV.md

 #  Research Interests

-- Learning an metaprograming methods for scientific and engineering computation.
+- Learning and metaprograming methods for scientific and engineering computation.
 - Solution of nonlinear multiphysics, multiphase, multicomponent problems.
 - Automated solution of equations; design of programming